HabitatFramework/UserGuide/interface/interface.rst

 Records can be viewed or updated through the main window of the HLU GIS Tool.
 The following sections summarise the details available for each record.

 Required fields are highlighted in red on each tab.
-The ‘Apply’ button will be active when the required fields have been completed on all tabs.
+The 'Apply' button will be active when the required fields have been completed on all tabs.

 .. _incid_section:

 INCID Section
 -------------

-The ‘INCID’ section displays summary information for each INCID in the database, including area, perimeter, date created and date last modified as shown in the figure :ref:`figUIIS`.
+The 'INCID' section displays summary information for each INCID in the database, including area, perimeter, date created and date last modified as shown in the figure :ref:`figUIIS`.

 .. note::
-	If the user is not configured, the ‘By’ fields will display their Windows login.
+	If the user is not configured, the 'By' fields will display their Windows login.
 For details on configuring users see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 .. _figUIIS: